tree2601/workspace/README.md

-# ai-api-toolkit
-Templates for calling openai-compatible api, including LLM, VLM, ASR, Embedding, Reranker
+# a playground where I put jupyter notebooks for self-study purposes.